NannyML/nannyml/docs/tutorials/performance_estimation.rst

 NannyML allows to estimate the performance of a classification model when :term:`targets<Target>` are absent.
-This can be very helpful in situations where there is a significant delay in when targets become available but any changes in the model's performance would have a significant impact on business results.
+This can be very helpful in situations where there is a significant delay in when targets become available, but any changes in the model's performance would have a significant impact on business results.
 This tutorial explains how to use NannyML to estimate performance of binary and multiclass classification models in the absence of ground truth.
 To find out how it works check :ref:`the explanation of CBPE<performance-estimation-deep-dive>`.